 The vaginal contraceptive sponge is a barrier method of birth control.
-It contains a spermicide called nonoxynol-9 that is released over the 24 hours that the sponge may be left in the vagina.
+It contains a spermicide called nonoxynol-9.
 The sponge also blocks the cervix so sperm can't pass.
 It can be inserted immediately before intercourse or up to 24 hours before.
 It is left in place for 6 hours after intercourse.

 Effectiveness in preventing pregnancy

 The sponge is less effective for women who have delivered vaginally than it is for women who have not.